On a wine tour in Maastricht

 The Urban Winery

-Italian wines at Vino&Friends
+Vino&Friends - Italian wines

-For dinner, we opt for Vino&Friends, the Italian gastro and wine bar just a stone's throw from the Onze Lieve Vrouweplein.
-The atmosphere, entourage and language of the staff take you straight to Bella Italia.
-Host Alex sets the tone with a 600 Italian wines wine bible; each one can be found in 'the church' in the property's basement.
-Throughout the evening, authentic Italian flavours pass the revue: antipasti to start, two types of homemade pasta, croccante alla mozzarella ('Italian cheese souffle'), tagliata di manzo and a selection of Italian desserts.
-Each course is accompanied by a beautiful Italian wine; from big names to lesser-known houses and surprising flavours.
-The bulk of those wines, as well as various Italian delicacies, are for sale in the indoor wine shop.
+For dinner, we opt for Vino&Friends, the Italian gastro and wine bar just a stone’s throw from the Onze Lieve Vrouweplein.
+The atmosphere, setting, and even the language spoken by the staff immediately transport you to Bella Italia.
+Host Alex sets the tone with a wine bible boasting 600 Italian wines – all of which are stored in ‘the church’ in the cellar of the building.
+Throughout the evening, authentic Italian flavours take centre stage: antipasti to start, two types of homemade pasta, croccante alla mozzarella (an Italian-style cheese soufflé), tagliata di manzo, and a selection of Italian desserts.
+Each course is paired with a beautiful Italian wine – ranging from renowned labels to lesser-known producers offering surprising flavours.
+Most of these wines, along with a variety of Italian delicacies, are available for purchase in the on-site wine shop.

 • Vino&Friends

-Wake up like a king(s) in France
+Wake up like a king/queen in France

-Spend the night during a wine trip in Maastricht at Château Neercanne, in one of the luxury suites that opened early this year.
-Here you will not only enjoy a romantic setting and every comfort you could wish for; suite 1 offers 270-degree views of the Jeker valley, the marl caves, the hotel's own vegetable garden and its own small vineyard.
-The grapes from this and Oostwegel Collection's other vineyards are transformed by Limburg winemaker Stan Beurskens into an exclusive line of house wines under the name 'Heritage' - of which a glass is waiting for you on arrival.
-After a scrumptious night's sleep, slide into l'Auberge, the restaurant in the chateau's former stables, for a sun-drenched, and meticulously prepared, breakfast.
-Fully recharged for another day of wine travel in Maastricht.
+During a wine trip to Maastricht, spend the night at Château Neercanne, in one of the luxurious suites that opened earlier this year.
+Here, you’ll enjoy not only a romantic setting and every imaginable comfort, but also, in Suite 1, a breathtaking 270-degree view of the Jeker Valley, the marl caves, the château’s kitchen garden, and its own small vineyard.
+The grapes from this vineyard, along with those from other Oostwegel Collection estates, are transformed by Limburg winemaker Stan Beurskens into an exclusive line of house wines under the name ‘Heritage’ – and a glass awaits you on arrival.
+After a blissful night’s sleep, you’ll head to l’Auberge – the restaurant in the château’s former stables – for a sun-drenched and exquisitely prepared breakfast.
+Perfectly recharged for another day of wine adventures in Maastricht.

-Wines of the Jeker Valley: Hoeve Nekum
+Nekum farmstead - Wines of the Jeker Valley

 Besides its own small vineyard, we find two more wine estates in the immediate vicinity of Château Neercanne.
 The Apostelhoeve and Hoeve Nekum are the two oldest wineries in the Netherlands.
 In the 1970s, Hugo Hulst on top of the mountain was the first in the Netherlands to make wine on a commercial basis.
 Neighbour Math Bollen planted the first vines in 1988 and has been making red, white and rosé wines ever since.
 Here, Math gives tours of his seven-hectare wine estate and winery.
 We end our morning with a tasting of various vintages and grape varieties from the estate's own vineyard.